Eagle Letters of Recommendation Procedures

 • Requirement 6 – Unit Leader Conference: Provide the date of your Unit leader conference.
 This date must be before your 18th birthday.

 • Statement of Ambitions and Life Purpose / Listing of Leadership Outside Scouting: Prepare your statement of ambitions and life purpose.
 This statement should address the question: what do you want to do with your life at this point in your life?
 Provide a list of positions held outside of Scouting and the activities you’ve been involved in.
 This will provide the Board of Review with some insight into what else you have been doing.
+This can be uploaded with your Eagle Scout Application in the same form.

 • Certification By Applicant: Sign and date the application form and provide your telephone number.